NSAPH-Data-Processing/zip2county_master_xwalk/README.md

 |84712|49017|2021    |2023    |0.9036797    |0.8928571    |0.9090909    |

-The `min_year`, `max_year`, and `quarter` parameters control the minimum year for crosswalk analysis (data not available before 2010), maximum year for crosswalk analysis (maximum is 2023 at time of writing), and quarter for crosswalk analysis (default = 4).
+The `min_year` and `max_year`, and parameters control the minimum year for crosswalk analysis (data not available before 2010), maximum year for crosswalk analysis (maximum is 2023 at time of writing).